open/close all folders

-- Not-So-Harmless Villain: Ridiculous he may be, but he is actually a very cunning strategist.
-Not to mention his intense battling in the finale shows that there's a pretty good reason he was allowed to join the Big Four in the first place.
+- Not-So-Harmless Villain: Ridiculous he may be, he's actually a cunning strategist.
+His intense battling in the finale shows that there's a good reason he was allowed to join the Big Four.

 - You Can't Go Home Again: He assumes this once he's officially kicked out of the Big Four.
-Pretty much happens for real later, after he throws in his lot with the humans.
+It happens for real later on, after he throws in his lot with the humans.
 At least until the finale anyway.

 Voiced by: Toshihiko Seki (Japanese), Jack Langendijk (English)Mantid's right hand man, with many plans to defeat the Spider Riders.
 He is the leader of the Big Four.
-He also despises the Oracle.
-Buguese claims to care little for his comrades, but he has shown respect for Stags, and concern for Aqune, whom he is mentor to and Beerain.
+He despises the Oracle.
+Buguese claims to care little for his comrades, but has shown respect for Stags, and concern for Aqune and Beerain.

-- Aloof Ally: He claims and to a degree even believes he's this towards the rest of the Big Four.
-As it turns out he really does care about them like True Companions.
+- Aloof Ally: He claims he's this towards the rest of the Big Four.
+As it turns out, he really does care about them.

-- Authority Equals Ass Kicking: He may not always act like it but there's a really good reason why he's the leader of the Big Four.
+- Authority Equals Ass Kicking: He may not always act like it, but there's a reason why he's the leader of the Big Four.

-- Badass Cape: He never once removes it (although production art of him exists with the cape off.)
+- Badass Cape: He never removes it, though production art of him exists with the cape off.

 - Beast and Beauty: With Aqune.
 Even if Buguese is the most humanoid Insector, he's still not exactly... human.
-Aqune is the gentle, nurturing, empathetic one.
-She tries to see the good in everyone.
-Buguese is the brooding, cynical, angry one.
-Despite his hate for humans, it's very clear he has a soft spot for Aqune.
-Freeing her is the last thing he does before confronting Mantid, which he expects will kill him.
+Aqune is the gentle, empathetic one who tries to see the good in everyone.
+Buguese is the brooding, cynical one.
+Despite his hatred of humans, it's clear he has a soft spot for Aqune.
+Freeing her is the last thing he does before confronting Mantid, which he expects will lead to his demise.

-- Cooldown Hug: Does this to Aqune twice.
+- Cooldown Hug: Does this for Aqune twice.
 Once to calm her when her mask breaks.
-Once to stop her from attacking when she's Brainwashed and Crazy and powered up to boot thanks to Mantid.
+Another to stop her from attacking when she's Brainwashed and Crazy thanks to Mantid.

-- Driven to Suicide: After finding out the truth and realizing how much he wronged his comrades in his efforts to capture the Oracle Keys, decides to crash Dark Opal into Mantid's castle, taking out Mantid with him.
-When he fails at this, he even admits that he doesn't feel he deserves to live.
+- Driven to Suicide: After finding out the truth and realizing how much he wronged his comrades in his efforts to capture the Oracle Keys, he decides to crash Dark Opal into Mantid's castle, taking out Mantid with him.
+When he fails, he admits that he doesn't feel he deserves to live.

 - I Did What I Had to Do

-- Jerk Ass / Jerk with a Heart of Gold: More to the former in the dub and the latter in the Japanese.
-He spends most of the series treating his allies badly (ranging from plain cold behavior to actual cruelty), but not without a great deal of remorse and internal worrying over them.
-He just takes a severely frustrating the-ends-justify-the-means approach.
-He's screwed up like that.
-And when it comes to his enemies, he can be outright sadistic.
+- Jerk with a Heart of Gold: More of the former in the dub and the latter in the sub.
+He spends most of the series treating his allies badly (ranging from cold behavior to actual cruelty), but not without a great deal of remorse and internal worrying.
+When it comes to his enemies, he can be outright sadistic.

 - Perpetual Frowner

-- Troubled, but Cute: This seems to be a factor to his popularity with the ladies.
+- Troubled, but Cute: This seems to be a factor in his popularity with the ladies.

-Voiced by: Yuu Asakawa (Japanese), Ellen Ray Snow (English)She is a bee-type Insector/Invectid who uses a whip to fight.
-She is a member of the Big Four and commands the Buzzrays.
-While she can be charming when it suits her, she has no regard for honor and thinks winning is everything.
+Voiced by: Yuu Asakawa (Japanese), Ellen Ray Snow (English)A bee-type Insector/Invectid who uses a whip to fight.
+She's a member of the Big Four and commands the Buzzrays.
+While she can be charming, she has no regard for honor and thinks winning is everything.

 - All Love Is Unrequited: Has a massive crush on Buguese.